UKHO/docs/quality-assurance/accessibility-testing.md

 * speech
 * visual

-Accessibility also benefits people without disabilities, like older people with changing abilities due to ageing and people with “temporary disabilities” such as
+Accessibility also benefits people without disabilities, like people with changing abilities due to aging and people with “temporary disabilities” such as

 * a broken arm
 * lost glasses